sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 ## Compile using the `watch` option

-Monitoring for Real-Time Error Detection
+Monitoring for Real-time Error Detection

 ```sh
 npx scrypt-cli compile --watch
 ```

-The `watch` option in the provided command appears to facilitate continuous monitoring of sCrypt level errors during the compilation process.
-When invoked with the specified command, it utilizes the "npx scrypt-cli compile --watch" syntax to initiate a watch mode.
-This mode likely allows users to observe real-time updates and notifications regarding any errors specific to sCrypt, which are distinct from TypeScript errors.
+The `watch` option in the provided command continuously monitors errors during the sCrypt compilation process.
+Watch mode enables users to observe real-time updates and notifications regarding any errors specific to sCrypt, which are distinct from TypeScript errors.

 ![](../../static/img/watch.gif)